mlemort/NiceThings/README.md

 ```ruby
 pod 'NiceThings/CollectionSafeSubscript'
 ```
-This Array extension provide a subscript returning an optional values at index.
+This Array extension provide a subscript `[safe:]` returning an optional values at index.
 This is usefull if you don't want to crash with an out of bands index.
 ```swift
 var ages = [12, 16, 2, 7, 16]
 if ages[safe: 2] != nil {